fogleman/Tiling/README.md

 The third parameter, `4`, specifies the number of sides for the new shapes.
 In this case, squares.

-The return value of `add_all` tracks the indexes of the newly created squares so we can refer to them later.
+The return value of `add` tracks the indexes of the newly created squares so we can refer to them later.

 ![Image](http://i.imgur.com/D0zqHkA.png)